MicrosoftDocs/SupportArticles-docs/support/iis/http-error-500-19-webpage.md

 Cause

-This problem occurs because the ApplicationHost.config or Web.config file contains a malformed XML element.
-This can also be caused if you specify a IIS module/s in your web.config but the module/s is/are not installed in your IIS.
-One such example would be the URL Rewrite module.
+This problem occurs because the ApplicationHost.config or Web.config file contains a malformed or unidentified XML element.
+IIS can't identify the XML elements of modules that are not installed.
+For example, IIS **URL Rewrite** module.

 Resolution

+Try the following methods:

-Delete the malformed XML element from the ApplicationHost.config or Web.config file.
-Alternatively install the missing IIS module/s.
+- Delete the malformed XML element from the ApplicationHost.config or Web.config file.
+- Check the unidentified XML elements, and then install the relevant IIS modules.

 ## HRESULT code 0x80070021